Vluuks/AndroidPractice/Week3/Content.md

 You are encouraged to discuss the purpose of the code with others (without completely spoiling the answer of course) and asking the TA's if in doubt!
 Adapters are a recurring topic in the course so a good understanding of them will go a long way!

 2. Although the adapter class is given to you, it is not called yet in our plain Java example.
 Think about what the adapter needs to be instantiated and pass the correct parameters to it.
-Since the adapter goes together with the `ListContainer`, you need to instantiate this one as well.
+Since the adapter goes together with the `Printer`, you need to instantiate this one as well.
 After instantiating both, call `setAdapter()`.

 3. Reset the adapter, but with a different `enum` as a parameter.
 What happens when you do this?